She gave him what he paid for but now she’s the one paying the price…

-GIRL GEAR vice president Annabel “Poe” Lee needs a change.
+Annabel “Poe” Lee is about to make a big change in her life.
 That means telling her recent fling, Patrick Coffey, that it’s over.
 In theory, it’s an easy task.
 In reality, Patrick’s the best lover she’s ever had, so saying goodbye is tougher than she’d thought.
-But it’s time to move on, and falling for Patrick isn’t in the cards . . . or is it?
+But it’s time to move on, and falling for Patrick isn’t in her very detailed plans for the future.

-When Annabel tells Patrick she can’t see him anymore, he’s not thrilled.
-He may not be ready for anything more than great sex either, but she’s the best thing that’s ever happened to him.
-Since Annabel’s letting him stick around for a few more weeks, though, he’s determined to show her why it’s so good between them – day and night!
+When Annabel tells Patrick she can’t see him anymore, he’s not particularly thrilled.
+He may not be ready for anything more than sex either, but his sixth sense is telling him his kidnapper is no longer in the Caribbean and Annabel may very well be a target.
+Since she’s letting him stick around for a few more weeks, his priority is keeping her safe.
+Then he’ll show her why she’s worth more to him than any fortune could ever be.

 Patrick cut off the engine, turned to her and grinned the biggest, baddest grin she’d ever seen spread over his face.
 The silver hoop in his ear twinkled, as did his eyes when he pulled his sunshades from his gorgeous face.
 But it was his expression of boyish delight that was her undoing.
 This is what he’d looked like before something—or someone—had robbed him of his innocence, Annabel thought dazedly.